 For questions or assistance, please contact Francesca Lucido: gro.ffi@odiculf.

 About our language translation: We welcome participation across all of Grand Rapids’ communities, and we understand that many immigrant populations, while able to speak and listen in English, may still feel more comfortable reading and writing in their native language.
 That’s why we’re providing our webpage and application form in Spanish.

 You are welcome to provide your answers in Spanish, and a professional translator will translate your answers into English for IFF’s staff to review.
 Of course, some of your answers may be personal, and it’s always possible your meaning will get lost in translation.
 That’s why we suggest that you to use the English application form if at all possible.

 We also want to be clear that all training sessions and other program activities, including any Q&A with our staff, will be offered exclusively in English, and program participants should be proficient in English reading, writing, and speaking.

 This video highlights stories from three providers who have since graduated from the Learning Spaces program

 Watch IFF’s video to learn more about Detroit’s early childhood care gap and what we can to do to address this challenge.
-IFF and funders collaborate closely with Hope Starts Here, which is a larger city-wide ECE initiative to broadly address and raise awareness to this issue.
+Visit our Research and Evaluation page for previous reports on the service gap in Detroit.

 Actionable Knowledge for ECE Providers